datastructures-js/deque/README.md

 ```

 ### .popBack()
-dequeue the front element in the queue.
+removes the back element in the queue.
 It uses a pointer to get the back element and only remove popped elements when reaching half size of the queue.

 <table>
   <tr>